You have spent over 1000 bucks on your new Mavic Pro and you want to make sure it stays in good shape. So, you need a bag, right?

 I have tried to provide a broad range of case and backpack types here so you can choose exactly the one for you.

-The two backpacks are both awesome, but server different people I believe.
+The two backpacks are both awesome but serve different people I believe.
 The Lowepro ViewPoint is more of a travelers backpack and provides lots more flexibility with what you can carry.

 The Polar Pro DroneTrekker is all about drones (it is designed by drone pros).
-It is also pretty flexible with what it can carry, but it seems bulkier (so less for air travel) and also it is hard to empty it of dividers to use for anything other than as a drone/camera backpack.
-So, if you want it for drone stuff only - it's a great solution.
+It is also pretty flexible with what it can carry, but it seems bulkier (so less for air travel), and also it is hard to empty it of dividers to use for anything other than as a drone/camera backpack.

 So, with all of those different purposes in mind, you should be able to choose one!